brefphp/symfony-messenger/README.md

 That's it, messages will be dispatched to that queue.

 > Note: when running Symfony on AWS Lambda, it is not necessary to configure credentials.
-The AWS client will read [`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime) automatically.
+The AWS client will read them [from environment variables](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html#configuration-envvars-runtime) automatically.

 To consume messages from SQS: